DeveloperMetal/krypton-ecs/readme.md

 });
 ```

-The APPECSDefine enforces the relationship of teh `Component1` type name and its interface.
+The `APPECSDefine` enforces the relationship between the `Component1` type name and its interface.

 Once your are ready to instantiate the ECS system, you must pass the metadata definition into the ECSInstance.
 Because we have our own custom `AppECSDefine` the first argument of `ECS<AppECSDefine>` expects to take the metadata object for your components.